nivista/qlearn-game/README.md

 # Welcome to QLearn

-QLearn is a game that that can be controlled by an AI trained with Q-learning
+QLearn is a game that that can be controlled by an AI trained with Q-learning.
+Check it out [here](https://nivista.github.io/qlearn-game/).

 ### What is Q-learning?